 Wholesale Energy Pricing FAQ

 Got questions about UK wholesale electricity prices and how they link to time-of-use tariffs like Octopus Agile?
+Here are a few quick answers that explain the main terms and ideas in plain English.

 What is wholesale energy pricing?